 Is it wrong to use the word ‘hero’ when it comes to Diamond Felts.
 Some people prefer the concept of anti-hero.
 An antihero is a hero who lacks the attributes society accepts as moral and good.
 An antihero is a leading character in a story.
 The story is set up so that the audience cheers him on, though we are probably encouraged to question our own values at some point in the story.
 On the other hand, film critic Howard Suber argues that there is no such thing as an antihero, only those who act heroically and those who do not.
 He says that the word ‘antihero’ makes it sound like a character who is ‘anti’ (against) the hero, but this is not the case.
 Characters called ‘antiheroes’ are generally characters who are ‘not yet heroes’.
 Perhaps Suber would prefer the term ‘unhero’.

 Does Proulx write fully rounded characters?
 Some argue that she writes caricatures and stereotypes — not in itself a criticism — not if you’re writing about a community, or criticising an idea.
 The name of Diamond Felts (reminiscent of diamantes and cheap cowboy hats) suggests caricature.
 Another word for him might be ‘mock hero’.
-Whatever kind of caricature he is, though, he is fleshed out by his double layered weakness, psychological and moral.
+Whatever kind of caricature he is, though, he is fleshed out by his double layered shortcoming, psychological and moral.
 This prevents the caricature from being boring.

 DESIRE IN “THE MUD BELOW”